When I started SuperFeast in 2011 I was a massive health nerd.

 You can email or call us any time if you want any more info on this matter and speak to us directly firstname.lastname@example.org or 1300 769 500.

-We’re super proud about where were source our herbs from and the fact that we are supporting the restoration of a tradition, that frankly the West needs right now.
+We’re super proud about where we source our herbs from and the fact that we are supporting the restoration of a tradition, that frankly the West needs right now.
 I mean, herbs that nourish the immune system and help the body adapt to stress?
 Sounds pretty good for a population that’s always sick and strung out.
-Stress is a biatch!

 Ultimately guys, we’re just a grassroots company on an epic adventure to tune in further and further to the nature of this tradition and this tonic herb biz, and we’re super excited that you’re on this epic adventure of health with us.
-Make sure you tune in to our tonic herbalism podcast, you'll love it.
-Long live the Taoist tonic herbs!
-Love for you to follow our journey on Instagram and come say hi on my personal account too :)
+Long live the Daoist tonic herbs!
+Love for you to follow our journey on Instagram and come say hi on my personal account too.
+Happy herbing.